CasperGN/ActiveDirectoryEnumeration/README.md

 optional arguments:
   -h, --help            show this help message and exit -o OUT_FILE, --out-file OUT_FILE
                         Path to output file.
-If no path, CWD is assumed (default: None)
-  -u USER, --user USER  Username of the domain user to query with.
-The
-                        username has to be domain name as `user@domain.org` -s, --secure          Try to estalish connection through LDAPS -smb, --smb           Force enumeration of SMB shares on all computer objects fetched
+If no path, CWD is assumed (default: None) -u USER, --user USER  Username of the domain user to query with.
+The username has to be domain name as `user@domain.org` -s, --secure          Try to estalish connection through LDAPS -smb, --smb           Force enumeration of SMB shares on all computer objects fetched -kp, --kerberos_preauth
-  -kp, --kerberos_preauth
-                        Attempt to gather users that does not require Kerberos preauthentication
-  -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting --all                 Run all checks
+                        Attempt to gather users that does not require Kerberos preauthentication -bh, --bloodhound     Output data in the format expected by BloodHound -spn                  Attempt to get all SPNs and perform Kerberoasting -cp, --sysvol         Enum all GPO's on SYSVOL for cpassword and decrypt it --all                 Run all checks
   --no-creds            Start without credentials